xx00a/Group6/uml/use_case_population_report.md

-# Use Case 5: Output a Languages Used Report
+# Use Case 4: Output a Population Report

 ## CHARACTERISTIC INFORMATION